yiwen26/NLP_chatbot/README.md

 ## Background
 A chatbot is a piece of software that conducts a conversation via auditory or textual methods.
 Chatbots are typically used in dialog systems for various practical purposes including customer service or information acquisition.
+Chatbot framework can be divided into four areas according to two dimensions, responses and conversations.
+Responses include retrieval-based and generative-based.
+Conversations include open domain and close domain.

 ## Type of chatbot
 There are three types of chatbot: QA, Dialogue System, General chatbot.